 "Hmm."
 The witch smiled shyly.
 "I'm sure."

-The night's cold waved staved off by the spell Lucy had cast and by Draco's arms around her.
-Crickets chirped all around them and the sky was a beautiful shade of navy blue.
+The night's cold was staved off by the spell Lucy had cast and by Draco's arms around her.
+Crickets chirped all around them, and the sky was a beautiful shade of navy blue.
 But it seemed like merely a dark blue now.
 Ah.
 The sky was lightening.
 But the mood was darkening.
 "Lucy…what happened tonight?"

 She chuckled, but her voice cracked.
 "Oh, it's nothing…"

 She paused.
 "I just… It came out that something had happened between Lorcan and me a few years ago, but Roxanne's with him now, so things were uncomfortable, to say the least.
 But then something came to light about Roxanne and…"

 Draco looked at her.
 "I'm not going to like this, am I?"

 Lucy pursed her lips.
 "Well… It was some old water under the bridge between Roxanne and Scorpius.
 Back when Rose and Scorpius had been broken up for a little bit during their seventh year, if you might recall," she added, to which the Malfoy nodded.
 "And Rose… Rose called off the engagement."

 Draco sighed.
 "And it all started with little Lucy Weasley."

 Her cheeks pinked and she ducked her head in his shoulder.
 "I didn't mean it!
 This was history!
 But we were reminiscing and boys will be boys and it's Lorcan's fault he ever let anything slip."

 "It sounds to me as though it's not really Lorcan's fault that anything ever happened."